5 Trades the Rebuilding Cleveland Cavaliers Should Explore

 The Cavs and Timberwolves find themselves on opposite ends of the contender spectrum, with Minnesota coming off a 47-win season and Cleveland headed to the NBA's basement.

-Love desperately wanted off the Timberwolves in 2014, but that team didn't have Karl-Anthony Towns or Jimmy Butler.
+Love desperately wanted out of Minnesota in 2014, but that team didn't have Karl-Anthony Towns or Jimmy Butler.
 Love would once again be the third-best player on a contender, a role he's gotten used to and thrived in.

 It's unclear how much the Wolves like Wiggins despite signing him to a five-year, $146.5 million extension.
 He hasn't come close to reaching the level many thought he would after being Cleveland's No. 1 overall pick in 2014.
-Wiggins' defense has been suspect, and he's done little outside of scoring the basketball.
+Wiggins' defense has been suspect, and he's done little outside of scoring.

-"Of course, now that the extension is about to kick in, the Timberwolves either have to live with it or find a taker on the trade market.
+As Ben Beecken of Dunking with Wolves wrote: "Of course, now that the extension is about to kick in, the Timberwolves either have to live with it or find a taker on the trade market.
 There's no telling if there would be much interest in Wiggins; there isn't much precedent when it comes to trading a contract that massive with the ink barely dry."

 So why would the Cavs pay Wiggins $30 million a year in exchange for their best player?
 It's all based on potential.